kubicorn/kubicorn/docs/docs_old/google/walkthrough.md

 #### Applying

 With the access set up, we can now apply the resources we defined in the first step.
 This actually creates resources in Google.
 Up to now we've only been working locally.

 So, execute:

 ```
-$ kubicorn apply --name kubicorn-132742
+$ kubicorn apply myfirstk8s
 ```

 Now `kubicorn` will reconcile your intended state against the actual state in the cloud, thus creating a Kubernetes cluster.